kravchik/jkil/README.md

 Mapping of arrows and some other Home-Ends to the right hand.

 Once you tried to use `ijkl` instead of cursor keys (notice - these keys compose the same pyramid as you used to) - it is impossible to go back.
-It is invaluable when you don't have to take your right hand off the keys to navigate a cursor.
-Instead - you just use `Right Alt` (or `Right ⌘`) with `ijkl` and move a cursor without leaving the typing position.
+It is invaluable when you don't have to take your right hand off the keys to navigate a cursor - you just use `Right Alt` (or `Right ⌘`) with `ijkl` and move a cursor without leaving right hand typing position.

 ## Switch (mostly) Ctrl <-> Alt